JorelAli/CommandAPI/docssrc/src/commandtrees.md

 </div>

-well, there's too much indentation, we can use nested arguments to reduce the indentation levels:
+Well, there's too much indentation.
+We can use nested arguments to reduce the indentation levels:

 <div class="multi-pre">